 One Scripture comes to mind as I typed this: “Verily I say unto you, Except ye be converted, and become as little children, ye shall not enter into the kingdom of heaven” (Matt.
 18:3).

 CORONATION STREET ACTRESS BURIED

 We happened to stumble across scores of people lining the street to catch a glimpse of the late Betty Driver and her Coronation Street co-stars.

 We had plenty of Bible tract postcards to distribute to the growing mourners now gathering outside the church, with many others watching the service on a large screen.
 I wonder who paid for that?

 I was however interested from those we spoke to of how much they knew about the late Betty Driver and the part she’d been associated with for over 40 years and what she meant to them as well.

-It seemed to me that the fans know more about these actors and useless celebrities than they do about their own family activities.
+It seemed to me that the fans knew more about these actors and useless celebrities than they did about their own family activities.

 (Our video of that day sadly demonstrates how people, when departing from the love of God, still need to have someone or something to believe in, regardless of whether or not they even knew them).